fedefloris/Linear-regression/README.md

 ## Challenge
 A multiple [linear regression](https://en.wikipedia.org/wiki/Linear_regression) model trained with [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) algorithm.

-The code supports multiple independent variables (but not categorical, only numbers).
+The code supports multiple independent variables (but not categories, only numbers).

 It can read a dataset as a [csv](https://en.wikipedia.org/wiki/Comma-separated_values) file.